averagebagelenjoyer/NoShiPasswords/README.md

 > *Note: The text in the parentheses is the current status of said feature.*

 - cross-system (Finished)
-- configurable one-way encryption (In Progress)
+- configurable one-way encryption (Finished)
 - master key based decryption (Finished)
 - supports multiple master keys (Not Started)
 - open-source (Finished)